 The Founder Institute has a mission to "Globalize Silicon Valley" and launch impactful and enduring technology companies that create over one million startup jobs worldwide.

-In order to reach this scale, for the last 9 years we have worked with leading social scientists to develop an objective "Predictive Admissions Assessment" that predicts the likelihood that someone can become a successful tech entrepreneur - regardless of their idea, locale or demographic.
+In order to reach this scale, for the last 13 years we have worked with leading social scientists to develop an objective "Entrepreneur DNA Assessment" that predicts the likelihood that someone can become a successful tech entrepreneur - regardless of their idea, locale or demographic.

 Decoding the DNA

-Talented people and execution are the successful ingredients behind successful technology companies, so to apply to the Founder Institute, you don't need to submit an idea.
-Rather, applicants take an hour long test containing a battery of personality and aptitude evaluations.
+Talented people and execution are the ingredients behind successful technology companies, so to apply to the Founder Institute, you don't need to submit an idea.
+Rather, applicants take a 30 minute online assessment containing a battery of personality and aptitude evaluations.

-To date, over 45,000 people have applied, and the Founder Institute has graduated over 3,100 technology companies across 6 continents.
-Through evaluation of performance both in the program and in the real world, along with frequent calibration, the assessment has proven to be over 85% accurate in predicting entrepreneurial success.
+To date, over 70,000 people have applied, and the Founder Institute pre-seed accelerator has helped launch 6,000 technology companies across 6 continents.
+Through evaluation of performance both in the accelerator and in the real world, along with frequent calibration, the assessment has proven to be over 85% accurate in predicting entrepreneurial success.

 What Makes a Good Entrepreneur?